Cath127/mp1-new-york/README.md

 ### Acknowledgements
 * My mentor Femi for planning suggestions and where improvements could be made.
-* My Code Instititue Cohort Facilitator Kristyna and cohort friends for the weekly meetings and constant motivation.
+* My Code Instititue Cohort Facilitator Kristyna for informative weekly meetings and constant motivation.
+* My cohort friends for advice and sharing ideas
 * Tutor support for their help.
 * My partner Chris for the support, patience and checking my README.
 * My mother for the encouragement and belief in me.